jgraving/jgraving.github.io/_pages/about.md

   - /about
 ---

-Hi, I’m Jake 👋 — I’m currently a Research Scientist at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/), where I work at the intersections of AI, data science, and animal behavior.
+Hi, I’m Jake 👋 — I’m currently a Research Scientist at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/), working at the intersection of AI, data science, and animal behavior.

-I build interpretable and scalable machine learning tools — often grounded in modern AI and deep learning — to study animal behavior across both lab and field settings.
-I develop methods that draw from computer vision, probabilistic programming, self-supervised learning, and Bayesian causal inference, with the goal of measuring and making sense of behavioral data.
+I build scalable, interpretable tools for collecting and analyzing behavioral data, across both lab and field settings.
+My work draws from machine learning, computer vision, probabilistic programming, and Bayesian inference to uncover structure in complex systems.

-My work is deeply interdisciplinary.
-I collaborate with physicists, neuroscientists, field biologists, and engineers to design end-to-end pipelines that span experimental design, data collection, and computational analysis.
+My research is highly interdisciplinary — I collaborate with neuroscientists, biologists, physicists, and engineers to develop end-to-end pipelines spanning experimental design, data collection, and computational analysis.

-I’m particularly interested in AI systems that go beyond prediction — tools that support scientific inference by uncovering mechanisms, testing hypotheses, and explaining the structure and dynamics of complex systems.
-While much of my work focuses on behavior, I’m broadly motivated by questions at the interface of data, theory, and explanation across the natural sciences.
+A central focus of my work is building AI systems that *go beyond prediction* — tools that help test hypotheses, reveal mechanisms, and support scientific understanding — with the goal of turning computational insights into scientific discoveries.

-You can find a selection of my projects below 👇
+👇 Check out some of my projects below:

 # Projects

 ## 🦗 **Collective Motion in Locusts**
-Statistical and Bayesian modeling used to test predictions from a mechanistic model of collective behavior in swarming locusts.
-This work combines field observations, laboratory experiments, and a virtual reality (VR) setup to study how individual locusts respond to social cues.
-The findings challenge classical self-propelled particle models by showing that locusts do not align with neighbors in the way those models assume.
-Instead, collective motion emerges from a minimal cognitive framework, where individuals rely on internal consensus dynamics and neural representations of neighbor bearing — rather than simple rules like alignment.
+Analyzed behavioral data from lab, and VR experiments to test a mechanistic model of swarming.
+I developed a Bayesian model that helps explain collective motion in locusts without relying on alignment-based rules.

+Key findings:
+- Locusts don’t align with neighbors as classical models suggest.
+- Collective motion arises from internal decision-making and cognitive representations of neighbor bearing.

 🔗 [Publication](https://www.science.org/doi/10.1126/science.adq7832) | [Perspective](https://doi.org/10.1126/science.adw0733) | [Feature Article](https://www.campus.uni-konstanz.de/en/science/scientists-rewrite-the-rules-of-swarming-locusts) | [Model Code](https://github.com/jgraving/sayin_locust_mixture_model)

 **📄 Citation:**